SmokedRhombus/MO-IT101-Group-10/README.md

 ---

-### 5. `printPayrollSlip()` — Full Payroll Calculation
+### 5. `printFullPayrollForEmployee()` — Full Payroll Across All Months

-This method assembles the complete payroll for one employee in one month.
-It calls `calculateHoursWorked()` twice — once for the 1st cutoff (days 1–15) and once for the 2nd cutoff (days 16–31) then combines those results before computing deductions.

-**Why combine before deductions?**
+This method loops through all seven months (June–December 2024) and prints two cutoff blocks per month for the given employee.
+This is the core output method for `payroll_staff`.

+**Why two cutoff blocks per month?**
+Per the process flow, the 1st cutoff (days 1–15) is a partial advance — it shows gross and net salary but carries no deductions.
+The 2nd cutoff (days 16–end of month) is the full payout where all government deductions are applied and itemized.

+**Why compute deductions on the combined gross?**
 Government contributions (SSS, Philhealth, Pag-ibig) and withholding tax are computed on a **monthly** basis, not per cutoff.
 Adding the two cutoffs together first gives the true monthly gross, which then feeds into the correct deduction bracket.
-Computing deductions on each half month separately would give a different (and incorrect) result.
+Computing deductions on each half-month separately would produce a different (and incorrect) result.

-The full calculation sequence:
+The full calculation sequence per month:
 ```
 Hours1        = calculateHoursWorked( days 1–15 )
-Hours2        = calculateHoursWorked( days 16–31 )
+Hours2        = calculateHoursWorked( days 16–lastDay )
 Gross1        = Hours1 × HourlyRate
 Gross2        = Hours2 × HourlyRate
 TotalGross    = Gross1 + Gross2